Franz Josef Or Fox Glacier? Which Glacier To Choose?

 The first viewpoint looking towards Franz Josef Glacier.

-Franz Josef – pros and cons
+Franz Josef – Pros and cons

-Franz Josef Glacier is located in the amazing Westland Tai Poutini National Park.
-And what makes the walk to Franz Josef unique (apart from the fact it is even doable!) is the low altitude it reaches.
+What makes the walk to Franz Josef unique (apart from the fact it is even doable!) is the low altitude it reaches.

-Franz Josef glacier descends right down to 250m above sea level, to where the rainforest grows.
-Thus, walking the bush track to see the glacier is a beautiful experience.
+Franz Josef Glacier descends right down to 250m above sea level, to where the rainforest grows.

-There are three popular walks that start from the Franz Josef Glacier carpark including the Franz Josef Glacier track, as well as the walk to Peter’s Pool and Sentinel Rock
+There are three popular walks that start from the Franz Josef Glacier carpark including the Franz Josef Glacier Track as well as the walk to Peter’s Pool and Sentinel Rock

 Pros: